Ball-and-stick model of an ethene molecule.

 It can be polymerized to make polyethene.
 It is oxidized by air over a silver catalyst to ethylene oxide, a reactive gas used as a fumigant and to make plastics and emulsifiers, and hydrated to ethylene glycol.

-Ethene and living thingsEthene occurs naturally in plants, in which it serves as a growth substance.
+Ethene occurs naturally in plants, in which it serves as a growth substance.
 It is well known for its ability to stimulate the ripening of fruits.